Tommyshub/flask-movie-project/readme.md

 - Add the name of your collection to the MONGO_DBNAME variable in the env.py file.

-You will also need to get a redis server to store sessions in, I am using the one provided by Heroku in the deployed version but to get one to run this project locally you can either download and run it on your own server or get one that is hosted for your.
-I will link to an article below with some tips on providers you can use.
+You will also need to get a Redis server to store sessions.
+I am using the one provided by Heroku in the deployed version but to get one to run this project locally you can either download and run it on your own server or get one that is hosted for you.
+I have linked to an article below with some suggestions on providers you can use.

 - [Redis Server Providers](https://geekflare.com/redis-hosting-platform/)